matheus-rossi/docs/docs/development/kubernetes/kubectl/index.md

 kubectl cp -n ksql ./file.sql ksql-pod-asd1234:/home/appuser
  ```

- ## Copy file from pod to local
+## Copying files from pod to local system

-Now, to copy files from the local system to a pod:
+To copy files from a pod to the local system use:

  ```bash
 # syntax